This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Campari

 Campari is, surprisingly, the star of the show here!
 It’s an aperitif made with the infusion of fruit, herbs, alcohol, and water, and is mostly responsible for a Negroni’s signature bitter flavor.
-If you learn to love the flavor, I recommend sipping on a small glass before a meal is served.

 How to make a classic Negroni cocktail